viant/endly/README.md

 **Log validation service**

-In order to get log validation,
+To get log validation,
-   1) register log listener, to dynamically detect any log changes (log shrinking/rollovers is supported), as long as new logs is detected it is ready to be validated.
+   1) register log listener, to dynamically detect any log changes (log shrinking/rollovers is supported), as long as new logs are detected it is ready to be validated.
    2) run log validation.
 Log validation removes validated logs from the pending queue.
    3) optionally reset listener to discard pending validation logs.

 | Service Id | Action | Description | Request | Response |
 | --- | --- | --- | --- | --- |